-Long-term monitoring for more resilience
+Long-term monitoring for a balanced life

-Your life in balance
+Your life under control

 The daily mental graph

 Green peaks are these moments of the day that give you recovery.
 These can be moments of relaxation but can also appear when you are working quietly without time pressure or worries on your mind.
-When adding labels to your high recovery peaks, you will discover which activities make your body & mind relax.

 Daily mental balance score

 The daily mental balance score on your smartphone shows the recovery percentage for the measured period.
 The higher this score, the more recovery you have.
 This figure changes over the day as the data build-up.
 At the end of the day, the final day score is displayed in %.
 This score is also shown in the monthly overview through a green or orange bullet.

 This screen shows the mental balance score for the days of the month.
 Ideally, there should be a variation of orange and green days .
 If weekdays are very busy or intense, it is important to relax well during the weekend and have ‘green’ days.
 Regaining energy is something that should not be neglected and keeping the mental balance right is a matter of continuous attention.